Csabix/Juliagebra/README.md

 Scripts which showcase the use of the library can be found inside [Tests/Examples/](Tests/Examples/).

+Camera movement is just like in Blender:
+- Look around by holding down the scroll wheel, and moving the mouse.
+- Pan the camera by doing the same, but holding down the shift key.
+- Scroll to zoom in-and-out.

 ## Creating dependents

 For how a Non-Rendered/Rendered Dependent can be created, a good place to start is [intersections.jl](Prototype/source/Dependents/intersections.jl) and [point.jl](Prototype/source/Dependents/point.jl).